Have you got a nursing interview coming up in 2023? Ready to take that next step up in your career?

 I am aware that for many nurses, the interview can be a daunting prospect and in fact, the fear of interviews puts many off moving to different trust or applying for a new job.
 Sadly, they miss out on potentially great promotions, increased salary, and more interesting roles and this need not be the case.

-This detailed article includes a guide to the types of interview questions for bands 5, 6, 7 and 8+ and we detail what to expect in nursing job interviews in 2021.
+This detailed article includes a guide to the types of interview questions for bands 5, 6, 7 and 8 and I detail what to expect in NHS nursing job interviews this year.

 In this article:

 Having completed your nursing degree or course approved by the Nursing and Midwifery Council (NMC) and once qualified and registered with the NMC you can now apply for nursing posts most usually at band 5.
 These are usually within one of four areas: adult nursing, child nursing, mental health or learning disabilities and of course within these areas there are a range of specialties.

 Band 5 job titles examples include:

 - Staff Nurse, Band 5 A&E